Frequently Asked Questions

 Can I choose my counselor?

-You get to choose who you work with.
-When you call us or email us to schedule an appointment, we will give you some options for who can work well with your payment plan.
+If you have a therapist you are requesting to work with, we will certainly explore that option based on whether you are an insurance or self-pay client and the therapist’s availability.
 LPCs are the only therapists who can legally bill for insurance.
 MA (Master’s Degree) level therapists charge a standard cash rate, and interns work at a reduced cash fee to you.